michaelquigley/capsule/README.md

 The default content model included with `capsule` is a simple implementation built around a conventional filesystem tree.
 Filesystem primitives such as hierarchical directories, files, and file extensions are used along with `capsule`-specific conventions allowing content authors to build semantic meaning into their content.

 The default filesystem-based capsule model is extremely lightweight, and will work on any reasonable computer system.
 Use a Raspberry Pi to manage your content workflow.
+The sweet spot is a couple of folks collaborating on content, managed through a `git` repository, publishing to one or more web sites.

 ## Interfaces